Puppy Bowl: Format

 "Penalties" are issued for puppies relieving themselves on the field.
 Timeouts are called if the water bowl needs to be refilled, or if the puppies begin to fight (a behavior called "unnecessary rrruff-ness").
 The show uses puns to mimic the rules of professional football, including paws interference (pass interference), ruff sides (offsides), and dog-collar tackle (horse-collar tackle).
 Unique "penalties" called may also include howling, illegal bathing (playing in the water bowl), napping on the field, premature watering of the lawn (urination), "excessive fertilization" (defecation), "neutral bone infraction" (neutral zone infraction), and "ineligible retriever downfield" (ineligible receiver downfield).
 Three special "penalty calls" were introduced in 2015: "Terrorizing the ref" (for a puppy who acts aggressively toward the referee), "paws interference" (for when a puppy blocks another) and "pancaking" (for when a tired puppy sprawls on the floor instead of playing).
+Penalties, however, do not disadvantage the offender.

 Each year, a Most Valuable Puppy (or MVP) is chosen at the end of the show for the puppy considered to be the stand-out performer of the event.
 Beginning with Puppy Bowl XI, viewers were allowed to vote for the MVP.
-MVP voting was permitted for the program’s airing.
+MVP voting was permitted for the program's airing.

 Although puppies may urinate or defecate on the field as frequently as once every 20 seconds, all but one of the incidents is edited out of the show.
 In 2016, 315 plastic bags were needed to retrieve feces, and more than 1,500 absorbent pads used to clean up urination.
 Puppies occasionally engage in sexual activity, but this is edited out of the program.

 The running time of Puppy Bowls I through IV was 180 minutes (including commercials).
 The running time of Puppy Bowl V was decreased to 120 minutes (including commercials).
 Jessie Dinh, producer at Discovery Studios, explained the reason for the decrease: "We only did two hours this year so that we had the opportunity to include some other fun elements."